Geometric Local Hidden State Model for Some Two-qubit States: introduction

 A bipartite state is steerable from Alice to Bob if and only if there is no LHS model $\{p(a|A,\lambda),q(\lambda),\rho_{\lambda}\}$ such that both Eqs.
-(1) and (2) hold for all $a$ and $A\in \mathfrak{M}_{A}$.\\ If we want to bound the precise set of steerable states under certain measurement set, we must construct the optimal LHS model for the measurement assemblages.
+(1) and (2) hold for all $a$ and $A\in \mathfrak{M}_{A}$.\\ To bound the set of steerable states under certain measurement set precisely, we must construct the optimal LHS model for the measurement assemblages.
 Here the optimal LHS model means that if such LHS model do not satisfy Eqs.
-(1) and (2) for an assemblage, no other LHS model satisfies them \cite{b3,b7}.
-In a former work \cite{b7} we introduced a geometric characterization of steering assemblages of two-qubit states and the LHS models for them.
-Also we proposed a sufficient and necessary steering criterion and defined the optimal LHS models.\\ To characterize a measurement assemblage, we put the shrinked Bloch vectors $\bm{s}_{A}^{a}$ of the \emph{unnormalized} conditioned states
+(1) and (2) for the assemblage, no other LHS model satisfies them \cite{b3,b7}.
+In this paper, according to a geometric characterization of steering assemblage and LHS model \cite{b7}, a constructive method to obtain optimal LHS model for some two-qubit states are proposed.
+Moreover, we show that the optimality of the constructed LHS model can be used to obtain more two-qubit states which are asymmetric in steering scenario, and demonstrate one-way steering on them.\\ The organization of this paper is as follows.
+After recalling the geometric characterization and the steering criterion \cite{b7} in Sect. \textrm{II}, a specific optimal geometric model for some two-qubit states is obtained in Sect. \textrm{III}.
+Then in sect. \textrm{IV}, we proposed a practical sufficient steering criterion for two-qubit states.
+More asymmetric steerable states are obtained in Sect. \textrm{V} and in Sect. \textrm{VI}, the geometric description of steering is generalized into higher dimensional bipartite cases, the steering bound of two-qutrit isotropic states is calculated, and discussion on more general bipartite states is given.\\